Tutorial

 pantsbuild/pants).

-, try it without arguments.
+The first time you run pants, try it without arguments.
 This makes

 Pants "bootstrap" itself, downloading and compiling things it needs: